How we celebrate

 A good way to enjoy fireworks on Territory Day is to attend one of the Territory Government funded public fireworks displays.

-Fireworks can be fun but they are dangerous.
+Fireworks are fun but they can be dangerous.
 Take care when using them by following these safety tips.

 It is illegal to possess fireworks outside of Territory Day.
 Only buy what you can use on Territory Day.